The Ultimate Guide to Digitising Photos

 The Ultimate Guide to Digitising PhotosThe Ultimate Guide to Digitising Photos

-For best results, look for a high-end flatbed scanner, which will give you better image quality and colour accuracy.
+For best results when converting photos to digital at home, look for a high-end flatbed photo scanner, which will give you better image quality and colour accuracy.
 You can even scan photo negatives on a flatbed scanner - just remember that you’ll need to use your favourite photo editing software to convert the colours into “positive” images afterward if your scanner’s software doesn’t do it for you.

 Top Tip: If you are planning to scan both negatives and photos, do your research and try to find a flatbed scanner with negative-scanning capabilities.